IBM-Cloud/docs/manageapps/depapps.md

 To validate the app health, Diego supports the same PORT-based checks that are used for DEA.
 But, it is designed to be able to have more generic options like URL-based health checks, which should be enabled in the future.

-To stage apps in Diego, you must first install both the cf CLI and the [Diego-Enabler CLI Plugin](https://github.com/cloudfoundry-incubator/Diego-Enabler){:new_window}.
-This is required during the migration period only.

 #### Migrating an existing app to Diego
 {: #migrateapp}